noripyt/django-cachalot/docs/limits.rst

 Redis
 .....

-By default, Redis will not evict persistent keys (those without an expiry set) when the maximum memory has been reached.
-The keys created by django-cachalot are persistent, so in an out of memory situation most of the site will go down due to OOM exceptions.
+By default, Redis will not evict persistent cache keys (those a ``None`` timeout) when the maximum memory has been reached.
+The cache keys created by django-cachalot are persistent, so if Redis runs out of memory, django-cachalot and all other ``cache.set`` will raise ``ResponseError: OOM command not allowed when used memory > 'maxmemory'.`` because Redis is not allowed to delete persistent keys.

-To avoid this, you can change 'maxmemory-policy' to 'allkeys-lru' in redis.conf.
+To avoid this, 2 solutions:

+- If you only store disposable data in Redis, you can change ``maxmemory-policy`` to ``allkeys-lru`` in your Redis configuration.
-Be aware that this policy applies to all the databases on that server.
+  Be aware that this setting is global; all your Redis databases will use it.

-You'll also want to keep an eye on the redis stats and increase 'maxmemory' if needed.
-This is just to improve performance, it doesn't impact site availability.
+  **If you don’t know what you’re doing, use the next solution or use another cache backend.**
+- Increase ``maxmemory`` in your Redis configuration.
+  You can start by setting it to a high value (for example half of your RAM) then decrease it by looking at the Redis database maximum size using ``redis-cli info memory``.

+For more information, read
+`Using Redis as a LRU cache <http://redis.io/topics/lru-cache>`_.

 MySQL
 .....